zenithexpo/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hello, I'm Diksha Verma, Computer Science Undergraduate (BTech) and an aspiring software developer.
+Hello World, My name is Diksha Verma, currently in the final year of BTech Computer Science and aspire to be a software developer.
 I really enjoy programming and learning new skills.
-Improving my competitve programming which helps me improving my problem solving ability.
-I spend much of the free time working on coding projects.
-I have experience working for a startups on machine learning projects.
-I'am interested in gaining experience in developer roles of any kind.
+I have experience working for startups on machine learning projects.
+I'm interested in gaining experience in developer roles of any kind.
+I also do competitive programming, which helps me improve my problem-solving skill.
+Also, I spend most of my free time working on coding projects, find in my portfolio below.